 In 2014, the IMCP's Ethics Commission started a review to update the aligning process of the IMCP Code of Ethics with the 2014 IESBA Handbook.
 As a consequence of this process, in December 2015, the IMCP issued the 10th Edition of its Code of Ethics, fully aligned with the 2014 IESBA Handbook.
+Similar situation occurred with the 12th Edition of the IMCP Code of Ethics (currently valid version)

-It is important to emphasize that the 10th Edition of the IMCP Code of Ethics includes substantially all the rules of the 2014 IESBA Handbook, plus certain rules that make the IMCP Code of Ethics more stringent.
-This circumstance is explicitly allowed in the IESBA Handbook (see the Preface of the current 2016 IESBA Handbook).
+It is important to emphasize that the 12th Edition of the IMCP Code of Ethics includes substantially all the rules of the 2018 IESBA Handbook, plus certain rules that make the IMCP Code of Ethics more stringent.
+This circumstance is explicitly allowed in the IESBA Handbook (see the Preface of the current 2018 IESBA Handbook).

-The IMCP's Ethics Commission is currently working on analyzing the additional rules included within the 2015 and 2016 IESBA Handbooks, to keep the already achieved full alignment with the IMCP Code of Ethics.
+The IMCP's Ethics Commission is currently working on analyzing the additional rules included within the 2020, 2021 and 2022 IESBA Handbooks, to keep the already achieved full alignment with the IMCP Code of Ethics.